k17hawk/aml_project/README.md

 The UK is known for having massive banking transactions due to its status as a global financial hub, attracting significant investment and financial activity from around the world.

+# **model building and training**
+two model were trained XGboost classifier and Random forest classifer. accuracy of random forest</br>
+**Accuracy**: 0.8911 — This means that the model correctly classified 89.11% of all instances.
+While not perfect, it is relatively high.</br>

+**Precision**: 0.9990 — This is a very strong score, meaning that when the model predicts a positive (fraudulent transaction), it is almost always correct.
+This is crucial in fraud detection, as false positives are costly. </br>

+**Recall**: 0.8911 — This is also fairly high, indicating that the model is good at identifying fraudulent transactions.
+However, it is lower than precision, meaning there might be some false negatives (fraudulent transactions missed by the model).</br>

+**F1-score**: 0.9414 — The F1-score is the harmonic mean of precision and recall, and it's high, which suggests that the model has a good balance between precision and recall. </br>

+**ROC-AUC**: 0.9914 — The ROC-AUC score close to 1.0 indicates that the model has an excellent ability to discriminate between the positive and negative classes (fraud and non-fraud). </br>

 # Architecure
 The building process is quite similar in term of backend and model versoning, the extra and most useful techniques used in this project is entire project is divided into 3 microservice.</br>